otdavies/RightClickCompress/README.md

 This project adds right-click context menu options in Windows for compressing images and videos without significant loss in visual quality.

-Note: In some cases (especially with .png) the image may not reduce in size if it has already been compressed.
+Note: In some cases (especially with .png) the image may not reduce in size if it was compressed prior.

 ## Features